peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 * UV-A: 320 nm–400 nm

-Much of UV radiation is absorbed high in the atmosphere (stratosphere and mesosphere) by ozone and oxygen, though UV-A reaches the Earth's sufrace with little attenuation.
+Much of UV radiation is absorbed high in the atmosphere (stratosphere and mesosphere) by ozone and oxygen, though UV-A reaches the Earth's surface with little attenuation.
 UV radiation has to be considered in radiation schemes, because it contributes sigificantly to heating rates in the stratosphere.
 It is also imporant due to its influence on atmospheric chemistry